SUNRUSE-Junk-Drawer/neomura-c-tool-aseprite/readme.md

 only visible layers will be included in image data.

-the center of the canvas is taken as the origin of the sprite.
+the center of the canvas is taken as the origin of the sprite.  as a consequence the width and height must be even.